murimaa/openwrt-ap-management/README.md

 - The script **disables switch ports** except for the uplink port.
 So if your device has multiple ports and you're using them, the tool as-is will not work for you currently.

+- I have tested only with devices I have at hand.
+Though they do have variability in their configurations so should work fairly well with many others.
+However, I have not had Wifi 6 or above devices to test with.

 ## Tools included

 ### 1. **Backup Existing Configuration** (`backup-config.sh`)